PEDIATRIC CONCUSSIONS 101 GUIDE

 While concussions in sports are frequently discussed, they can also be caused by physical activity, car accidents, and falls.
 This means that all children are at risk for concussions.

 For this reason, it’s very important that children, parents, and coaches get educated on concussion causes, signs, and symptoms.

-You can download a parents' resource kit here.
-Be sure your youth league has this information, and recommend that they implement baseline testing for the athletes.
+Also be sure your youth league has this information, and recommend that they implement baseline testing for the athletes.

 If your school or sports league does not offer group baseline testing, you can take one online, at home, in about 20 minutes.
-Click here to get started.

 Be sure your child’s youth sports league implements baseline testing for all the athletes.
 After proper education, baseline testing is a great way to be prepared if your child gets a concussion.